 A CT scan may help identify a peritonsillar abscess.

 Treatment options for Group A beta-hemolytic streptococcal pharyngitis include oral treatment with penicillin V or oral amoxicillin.
 Cephalosporins, macrolides, and clindamycin may also be used.
 Intramuscular penicillin is also a treatment option.
 Resistance may develop during treatment with azithromycin and clarithromycin, and it is not considered a first-line antibiotic for this indication.
+In patients with a mild penicillin allergy, cephalosporins can be used.
+In patients with a history of anaphylaxis to penicillin, azithromycin or clindamycin can be used.
 The disease is no longer infectious after 24 hours of antibiotics.

-Single dose corticosteroids like dexamethasone may be given to reduce the severity of symptoms, although the evidence for this approach is limited.
+Single-dose corticosteroids like dexamethasone may be given to reduce the severity of symptoms, although the evidence for this approach is limited.
 Symptomatic treatment with gargles and acetaminophen or non-steroidal anti-inflammatory drugs should be recommended.
 Use caution in the setting of severe dehydration.
-For patients with infectious mononucleosis, recommend no contact sports for 6 to 8 weeks due to the risk of splenic rupture.
+For patients with infectious mononucleosis, contact sports should be avoided for 6 to 8 weeks due to the risk of splenic rupture.

 In developing countries, over 20 million individuals are affected by group B streptococci and develop acute rheumatic fever.
 This disorder is the leading cause of death in young people.
 Other complications as a result of streptococcal pharyngitis include peritonsillar abscesses, acute glomerulonephritis, and toxic shock syndrome.
 Mortality from pharyngitis is rare but does occur if the airway is compromised.